ROBINTsrl/LeptonVid/README.md

 There are many tools like this over there but I found many of them to have very big frame syncronization issues that I've not been able to fix.

 This application was written for use on __RaspberryPi 0 W__ boards connecting the __Lepton 3 Module__ (with an adapter board) trough _SPI_ port.
-To achieve the maximum performances and avoid synchronization issues I'm using an extra _GPIO_ pin on which I received an interrupt signal from the __Lepton 3__ module itself (see chapter [4.2.3.3.3 Frame Synchronization](https://www.flir.com/globalassets/imported-assets/document/flir-lepton-engineering-datasheet.pdf)).
+To achieve the maximum performances and avoid synchronization issues I'm using an extra _GPIO_ pin on which I received a VSYNC interrupt signal from the __Lepton 3__ module itself (see chapter [4.2.3.3.3 Frame Synchronization](https://www.flir.com/globalassets/imported-assets/document/flir-lepton-engineering-datasheet.pdf)).

-As suggested by Luke van Horn in [his project](https://github.com/lukevanhorn/Lepton3) is better to increase SPI device buffer size to increase overall performances (on __RPi0W__ boards)) adding `spidev.buffer=131072` to `/boot/cmdline.txt`
+As suggested by __Luke van Horn__ in [his project](https://github.com/lukevanhorn/Lepton3) is better to increase SPI device buffer size to increase overall performances (on __RPi0W__ boards)) adding `spidev.buffer=131072` to `/boot/cmdline.txt`

 ### Usage

-Once compiled the tool act as a typical _Unix_ console application; typing `LeptonVid -?` will print out the usage:
+Once compiled the tool act as a typical _Unix_ console application; typing `LeptonVid -?` will print out the usage as follows:
 ```
 [-f frames]
 [-F frames timeout]